jonathanhogg/flitter/docs/language.md

 Symbols should be considered to be opaque values.
-They are actually deterministically converted to *very* large negative numbers in the parser ($< -10^{292}$).
+They are actually deterministically converted to *very* large negative numbers in the parser (below $-10^{292}$).
 Whenever a name value is expected by the engine, numbers will be looked-up in the symbol table to see if they match a known symbol.
 If so, the number will be converted into the matching name.
 This should be treated as an implementation detail and not relied upon in code.
 In particular, because they are really just numbers, symbols *can* be used in mathematical operations.
 They shouldn't be, and are deliberately massive to hopefully cause bad things to happen if they are.

 While a clash between a symbol's number and an actual number being used in a